cecid/hermes-docs/docs/source/configuration.rst

 ebMS Plugin
 ^^^^^^^^^^^
-In the directory :file:`{<Hermes 2 Plugins Location>}/hk.hku.cecid.ebms/conf/hk/hku/cecid/ebms/spa/conf`, there are some configuration files for Hermes 2's AS2 plug-in.
+In the directory :file:`{<HERMES_2_PLUGINS_LOCATION>}/hk.hku.cecid.ebms/conf/hk/hku/cecid/ebms/spa/conf`, there are some configuration files for Hermes 2's AS2 plug-in.
 Which configuration file you should edit depends on your configuration task:

 +------------------------------------------------------------------+----------------------------------------+
 | Tasks                                                            | Responsible configuration file         |